 Langlade County's Historical Museum is also the home of the Deleglise Cabin, Langlade County's first homestead.
 AVA has selected the cabin as part of its logo to remind visitors we are part of, and located in the Museum.

-the Tree. . .
+1st Place. . .

 You are invited

 Or, contact: Jim Martinsen, 715-623-6799, or Karen Aulik-Now, 715-219-0612.
-All area artists are welcome to join the AVA Artist Guild.
-AVA Gallery exhibits are only open to Guild members, but judged shows will be open to everyone.
+All area artists are welcome to join AVA

-Provides a learning experience for artists at all levels
+Provide a learning experience for artists at all levels

-Provides funds for meeting speakers, and workshops
+Provide funds for meeting speakers, and workshops

 members who would like to serve on

 the AVA Board of Directors.
 The board meets approximately once a month over